Titus Makin Jr.

 Titus Odell Makin Jr. (born June 10, 1989), also known by his musical stage name Butterfly Ali, is an American actor, singer, dancer, and songwriter.
 He is best known for his role as Jackson West in the ABC police procedural television series The Rookie (2018–2021).
 He also portrayed characters in television series such as David in Glee (2010–2012), Lukas Parnell in Star-Crossed (2014), Clark Wilkins in Pretty Little Liars (2015), and Caleb Matthews in The Path (2018).
-Makin also played Trey in the 2021 feature film On the Come Up.
-He is also a singer and songwriter, blending elements of soul, R&B, funk, and hip hop in his work.
+Additionally, Makin also played Trey in the 2021 feature film On the Come Up.
+Furthermore, he is a singer and songwriter, blending elements of soul, R&B, funk, and hip hop in his work.

 Early life and education

 Titus Makin Jr. was born on June 10, 1989 in Honolulu, Hawaii, where he lived for the first three years of his life.
 His father was a soldier and his family moved around the United States, including stops in Colorado and Arizona, as well as in Germany.
 He also has a sister.
 Growing up, Makin took up sports, singing and performing, and practiced gymnastics and dance.
 He began acting in high school, performing in school musicals, and after graduating, he attended the New York Conservatory for Dramatic Arts.
 While there, he also became an acrobat and dancer for the cheerleading teams of the New York Knicks and New York Liberty.